sacchinbhg/sacchinbhg/README.md

 - 📫 How to reach me **sacchin@umich.edu**

 I'm a graduate student in robotics at the University of Michigan, working at the intersection of **robotics**, **machine learning**, and **underwater perception**.
-My research focuses on using neural implicit representations (like SIREN and NeRF variants) for sonar-based bathymetry, 3D scene reconstruction, and underwater image correction.
-I develop systems that fuse physics-based modeling with deep learning to better handle underwater constraints like attenuation and backscatter.
+My research focuses on using neural implicit representations using real world data.
+I develop systems that fuse physics-based modeling with deep learning.

 Beyond this, I'm actively involved in robotics education, contributing to outreach events!
+Reach out if there is anyway I can help!

 <h3 align="left">Connect with me:</h3>
 <p align="left">